earthstar-project/earthstar/README.md

     * be aware using `/` will affect links in the browser (e.g. your content within a wiki) - you may need to set a <base> path.
 * max length: TODO.  has to be pretty long to allow several authors to have write permissions.

-### Key permissions
+### Path permissions
-Keys can specify which authors are allowed to write to them.
+Paths can specify which authors are allowed to write to them.
-Only authors that occur prefixed by a tilde `~` in a key can write to that key.
+Only authors that occur prefixed by a tilde `~` in a path can write to that path.

 Public:
 * `@aaa.ed25519/wall`  -- no tilde, so anyone can write here